jaga-group/crm/README.md

 # [Wag Pet Resort   :dog:](https://wag-project.herokuapp.com/)

 ### *Couple quick things to note upon clicking on link above*
- > When you first land on our Heroku page you are first directed to our [Project](https://wag-project.herokuapp.com/res-info-test.html) page.
+ > When you first land on our Heroku project you are first directed to our [Project](https://wag-project.herokuapp.com/res-info-test.html) page.
 To go to the Presentation pages (and we encourage you to do so - because they are awesome) please click the name in the footer, or click [here](https://wag-project.herokuapp.com/presentation.html).
 From the presentation pages, you can click the project name (Wag Pet Resert) in the upper left to return to the Project pages.

  > All navigation in Presentation is done by clicking the element you want to see and then clicking it again to return to the initial page